Understanding Library Terminology can be confusing. Click on any of the terms below to be taken to a page where you can learn more about that term.

 This is a term for any magazine, journal or newspaper that is published on a regular basis.

 Encyclopedias, Maps, Bibliographies, and other material located in the reference section near the CDS and DVDS.
+Reference materials cannot be checked out, but you are welcome to use them while in the library.

 In our library the place on the third floor where you come to ask questions and get help with your research.